apokryphus/advanced-combat-system/README.md

 ## 12. CONTACT ME
 - Don't.
 If you really have to, find me in the Wolven Workshop discord server.
 I may or may not reply.

-# Please do not upload this mod anywhere else without my expicit permission.

  <div align="center">

+# Please do not upload this mod anywhere else without my explicit permission.

 ##### [Return to Index](#index)